 How much do you think the role of salespeople in the sales process needs to be rethought given changing buyers needs and habits?

-Marketers should invest more in delivering experiences for buyers given the generational shift towards entertainment.
+Marketers should invest more in delivering experiences for buyers given the generational shift towards entertainment

 Audiences no longer distinguish between B2C and B2B buying experiences.
 To engage buyers today businesses should surprise, excite and entertain them in the same way consumer experiences do.

-More than 8 in 10 interviewees felt that B2B buyers now have the same needs and expectations as consumers when interacting with brands and suppliers.
+Once again, as many as 8 in 10 interviewees felt that B2B buyers now have the same needs and expectations as consumers when interacting with brands and suppliers.
 This places the onus on B2B suppliers to be more creative and engaging across all channels.